More Than SAT Tutoring—The RRLS Strategy

 SAT preparation at Ruth Rumack’s Learning Space in downtown Toronto is taught by real certified teachers with years of experience teaching one to one and in classrooms, as well as coaching students for standardized tests.
 Many of our test prep specialists have studied in the US, and have taken the SAT themselves.
 All members of our test prep team have subject specialties, and are highly skilled in not only teaching test strategy, but meeting students at their academic levels.

 We maximize preparation time by assessing students’ in-test performance baselines, and planning lessons to address their specific strengths and challenges.
 Teachers adapt test-taking strategies and the content of lessons to the needs and skills of each student.
-Our SAT prep is not a ‘one-size-fits-all’ approach, as students need to learn the strategies and content that will work best to achieve their personal goals.
+Our SAT prep is not a ‘one-size-fits-all’ approach, as students need to learn the strategies and content that will work best with their learning styles.

 SAT students receive:

-- Thorough, in-depth written analyses of practice tests detailing specific strengths and areas for improvement
+Thorough, in-depth written analyses of practice tests detailing specific strengths and areas for improvement

-- Practice test follow-up consults with the associate director of education
+Practice test follow-up consults with the test prep director

 Get started today!

 The SAT is a standardized test designed and administered by the College Board, a non-profit organization in the United States.
 The SAT tests a student’s skills and aptitude in critical reading, writing, and mathematics through a series of multiple choice and written response questions.
 The test lasts roughly 3 hours and 45 minutes.
 Students can write the SAT anytime between grades 10 through 12, although most write it in grade 11 or 12.
 The test is used by most American post-secondary institutions as part of their admission process to determine whether a student’s academic performance meets their admissions criteria.
 Click here to learn about the changes to the SAT.

 Both the ACT and SAT are used by admissions departments of top American colleges.
 Tests differ in format and content, and some students prefer writing one or the other.
 Learn more about the differences here.